Off-Campus Housing for 2016-2017

 Important information about leases: Occasionally, students enter into leases or other agreements with landlords before they are sure of their off campus status.
 Students are strongly encouraged NOT to enter into any agreements for off-campus housing prior to receiving written notification of the approval of your application from the Residential Life office.
 The college is not obligated to grant permission to students who have entered into rental agreements before proper approval has been given.

-Notification of approval: Students will be notified via letter by the Residential Life office is the Off-Campus Housing Application is approved.
-Approval via email for the first wave of permissions will happen before Spring Break 2014.
+Notification of approval: Students will be notified by the Residential Life office via email if the Off-Campus Housing Application is approved.
+This initial notification will happen before Spring Break 2016.
+Any subsequent permissions happen on an as-needed, individual basis utilizing wait lists consisting of those who did not receive permission during initial notification.

-Notification of acceptance: Students who are granted off-campus permission will receive email notification.
+Notification of acceptance/rejection of off-campus offer: Students who are granted off-campus permission will receive email notification.
 This assumes that you are accepting your permission to move off campus.
 If you choose not to accept, you should notify Res Life as soon as possible so we can keep you in the Room Draw process.

 - Submitting an off-campus housing application does NOT guarantee that off-campus residency will be granted.

-- Individuals wishing to be considered for off campus housing are strongly encouraged to pay their $500 fall registration to Student Accounts deposit by March 10, 2014.
-Paying between March 10-31 will NOT negatively affect your off-campus application this year.
+- Individuals wishing to be considered for off campus housing are strongly encouraged to pay their $500 fall registration to Student Accounts deposit by the off-campus application deadline.
+Paying after the deadline but before March 31 will NOT negatively affect your off-campus application this year.
 This is NOT an additional fee - it is the deposit fee you pay each year as a commitment to return to the college and so that you may register for fall courses.

 FREQUENTLY ASKED QUESTIONS: